Bowl Me Over

 Wonderful!
 This recipe is so easy and makes the very best sweet pickles!

-Kristen Yard
+7. Kristen Yard says

 How does one stop eating these amazing refrigerator pickles?
 Asking for a friend...because she can't stop 🤣.